skyflowapi/skyflow-js/packages/skyflow-flowvault-js/README.md

   isFocused: boolean
   isValid: boolean
   value: string
+  selectedCardScheme: Skyflow.CardType  // only for CARD_NUMBER element type
 }
 ```
 `Note`: Events only include element values when in the state object when env is DEV.
 By default, value is an empty string.